Skip to main content

 Generic name: teduglutide

-Dosage form: Kit for subcutaneous injection (5 mg)
+Dosage form: vial for subcutaneous injection (5 mg)

 Drug class: Miscellaneous GI agents

-Gattex is used to treat Short Bowel Syndrome (SBS) in adults and children aged 1 year and older who need additional parenteral support (this means nutrition or fluids from intravenous (IV) feeding).
-It is an injection that is given subcutaneously once a day.
+Gattex is used to treat Short Bowel Syndrome (SBS) in adults and children aged 1 year and older who require additional parenteral nutrition support (IV feeding).
+It is administered as a subcutaneous injection once a day.

 The most common side effects of Gattex are:

-The side effects of Gattex in children are similar to those seen in adults.
+Side effects in children are similar to those observed in adults.

 Tell your healthcare provider if you have any side effects that bother you or do not go away.
 These are not all of the possible side effects of Gattex.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.